Plumber Insurance: Fixing Pipes & Protecting Your Business

 Business Owner Policy (BOP)

 It covers your business just like homeowners insurance protects your home and possessions.
-This option helps you cut down on insurance costs as it provides three crucial coverages in one.
+This option helps you cut insurance costs by providing three crucial coverages in one.

 General Liability Insurance

-The first coverage is General Liability Insurance that meets the costs of personal injury and property damage.
-It covers a client who gets injured while at your shop or any damages to the client’s property.
+The first coverage is General Liability Insurance, which meets the costs of personal injury and property damage.
+It covers a client injured while at your shop or any damages to the client’s property.

 The coverage also protects you from some claims of slander and libel.
 However, it doesn’t cover your own mistakes in plumbing services.
 For such coverage, what you need is a professional liability policy.